bots-squad/hubot-json-rest-adapter/readme.md

       message: 'message body string'
     }

-## Special Options Hash
+## Send message to Hubot

 Typically messages to Hubot have three parameters: Message, User and Room.
-This adapter allows for an extendable options has to be sent with the message.

 To send options, when posting to Hubot use the following hash:

     // post: /receive/:room
     {
       from: 'nickname string',
-      message: 'message body string',
+      message: 'message body string'
-      options: {
-        "javascript": "object"
     }
-    }

-The `options` hash can be accessed in a script with `msg.message.user.options`.